A density-functional perspective on force fields: Scope and limitations

 The present work is conceptual in scope.
 It does not propose a new practical force-field construction, nor does it claim that external-potential space is the most efficient variable space for numerical modeling.
 In continuous form, the potential-space formulation naturally introduces spatial integrals and nonlocal response kernels that are typically much more cumbersome than direct coordinate-space representations.

 Several analytical issues have also been left at the structural level.
 In a fully rigorous treatment, one must distinguish carefully between the effective domain of $\Flieb$, the representability class admitting supporting potentials, and the regular regime in which the functional derivatives of $E[v]$ may be treated classically.
 In nonsmooth settings, the appropriate language is that of subgradients and supporting potentials rather than ordinary derivatives.
-Likewise, the discussion of the map $R \mapsto v_R$ has been restricted to collision-free point-nuclear Coulomb configurations, for which the induced potential representation remains injective onto its image.
+Likewise, the discussion of the map $R \mapsto v_R$ has been restricted to collision-free point-nuclear Coulomb configurations, for which the map descends to an injective representation of nuclear configurations modulo permutations of identical nuclei.

 Finally, the discussion has been confined to the ground-state Born--Oppenheimer setting.
 Finite-temperature, grand-canonical, time-dependent, and reduced-density-matrix generalizations are all possible, and in some respects may offer even cleaner dual formulations.
 These directions, however, lie beyond the scope of the present article.